KhanyaJakavula/KhanyaJakavula.github.io/README.md

 ---

 ##  Career Objective

-To secure a position in the tech industry where I can apply my web development skills, grow professionally, and contribute to meaningful digital solutions.
+To begin my career in the technology industry where I can apply my web development and UI/UX skills, gain practical experience, and contribute to innovative digital solutions.

 ---